hackathon-2022-ticli/ticli/README.md

 # TiCLI

-A modern cli for tikv written in rust.
+A modern cli for tikv.